ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

 ### Conclusion

-Aggregating huge amounts of data in real time is a major challenge that many enterprises face today.
-Dimension Computation provides a valuable way in which to think about the problem of aggregating data, and Data Torrent provides an implementation of of Dimension Computation that allows users to integrate data aggregation with their applications with minimal effort.
+Aggregating huge amounts of data in real time is a challenge that many enterprises face today.
+Dimension Computation is valuable for aggregating data, and Data Torrent provides an implementation of Dimension Computation that allows users to integrate data aggregation with their applications with minimal effort.